Klingi80/com.sixt.tool.goorange-crossplane/README.md

 # Details of XRD
 * S3WithIrsa: This XRD is responsible to creating a bucket, a role, a policy, a policy attachment with the role and a service account in the k8s cluster
-* ObjectStorage : This XRD is responsible for creating a S3 bucket with public access blocked and sse enabled with AES256 algorithm
-* ExtraPolicyAttachment : This XRD is reponisble for creating a new policy and attaching it to an existing Role to allow the Service account to have RW access on the S3 bucket
+* S3WithPolicyAttachment : This XRD is responsible for creating a S3 bucket with public access blocked and sse enabled with AES256 algorithm and for creating a new policy and attaching it to an existing Role to allow the Service account to have RW access on the S3 bucket

 # Claims for developers